oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    raw claim values contained in the SD-JWT and the salts for each claim value.

 Holder-Selected Disclosures JWT (HS-Disclosures JWT)
-:  A JWT created by the holder that contains a subset of the claim values of an SD-JWT in a verifiable way.
+:  A JWT created by the Holder that contains the Disclosures from an Issuer-Issued Disclosures Object that the Holder is disclosing to the Verifier.
+In addition to the Disclosures, it can contain other properties and may be signed by the Holder.

+claim values of an SD-JWT in a verifiable way.

 Holder binding
 :  Ability of the holder to prove legitimate possession of SD-JWT by proving